Istanbul, Türkiye – The sun sets on today and this tour

 Sunday 07 May 2023

-Ihsan was our leader today and after two different tram rides to the Constantinople Walls where we learned some of the history of the city including how on 29 May 1453 AD, Constantinople fell to the Ottoman Turks, lead by Sultan Mehmed II, and the Byzantine Empire came to an end.
+Ihsan was our leader today and after two different tram rides to the Constantinople Walls where we learned some of the history of the city including how on 29 May 1453 AD, Constantinople fell to the Ottoman Turks, led by Sultan Mehmed II, and the Byzantine Empire came to an end.
 Constantinople was then effectively transformed into the Islamic city of Istanbul and the Orthodox Greek religion was mostly replaced.

 This religious take over was highlighted in many of the areas we visited today, while some Jewish Synagogues and Orthodox Churches initially survived they have over the centuries been replaced.
 We say a number of former Churches (some converted to Mosques) and Synagogues (which were closed or destroyed).

-Next up was a short visit to Tekfur Palace, also know as The Palace of the Porphyrogenitus (or Palace of the Sovereign).
+Next up was a short visit to Tekfur Palace, also known as The Palace of the Porphyrogenitus (or Palace of the Sovereign).
 This is where Sultan Mehmed II stayed initially on the fall of Constantinople in 1453 AD and declared himself the new Roman Emperor.
 The Palace was constructed during the late 13th Century and provides some great views of Istanbul.

 We had a nice included lunch at a tiny place called Teras Cafe, the meatballs with cheese that I had was amazing.